Eigensets and invariant sets of switching dynamical systems

-The {\em Lyapunov exponent} of the system~(\ref{eq.lss}) is the maximal exponent of growth of its trajectories: $\sigma(\cA)\, = \, \inf\, \{\beta \in \re \, : \ \|\bx(t)\| \, \le \, C\, t^{\beta}\}$, where $C$ is the constant depending on the trajectory.
-The infimum is computed over all trajectories~$\bx(\vardot)$.
-A {\em shift} of the system by a number~$\beta$ is the passage from the system~$\cA$ to~$\cA - \beta I \, = \, \{A-\beta I: \ A \in \cA\}$, where~$I$ is the identity matrix.
-If~$\bx(t)$ is a trajectory of the system~$\cA$, then~$e^{-\beta t}\bx(t)$ is a trajectory for~$A-\beta I$.
+The {\em Lyapunov exponent} of the system~(\ref{eq.lss}) is the maximal exponent of growth of its trajectories: $\sigma(\cA)\, = \, \inf\, \{\beta \in \re \, : \ \|\bx(t)\| \, \le \, C\, e^{\, \beta t} \ \}$, where $C$ is a constant depending on the trajectory and the infimum is computed over all trajectories~$\bx(\vardot)$ generated by all possible switching laws.
+For one operator~$A$, the Lyapunov exponent~$\sigma(A)$ is equal to the maximal spectral abscissa, i.e., the maximal real part of eigenvalues.
+A {\em shift} of the system~$\cA$ by a number~$\beta$ is the system~$\cA - \beta I \, = \, \{A-\beta I: \ A \in \cA\}$, where~$I$ is the identity matrix.
+If~$\bx(t)$ is a trajectory of~$\cA$, then~$e^{-\beta t}\bx(t)$ is a trajectory for~$A-\beta I$.
 Therefore, all shifts of the system have the same eigensets.
-Thus, it is sufficient to consider the {\em normed system}, whose Lyapunov exponent is equal to zero, i.e., one can restrict the study to the system~$\cA - \sigma(\cA)I$.
-In the sequel we assume that the system is normed. \begin{defi} System~(\ref{eq.lss}) is called irreducible if the matrices of the set~$\cA$ do not share a common invariant nontrivial linear subspace. \end{defi} For a normed system~(\ref{eq.lss}), a norm in $\re^d$ is called {\em invariant} or {\em Barabanov} if a) it is non-increasing along every trajectory; b) for an arbitrary point~$\bx_0 \in \re^d$, there is a trajectory~$\bar \bx$ starting at~$\bx_0$ for which the norm of all vectors~$\bar \bx(t), \, t \in [0, + \infty),$ is constant.
-Such a trajectory will be referred to as {\em extremal} and the invariant norm will be denoted by~$f$.
-Thus, for every trajectory~$\bx$ of a normed system, the function~$f(\bx(t))$ is non-increasing in~$t$, and for an extremal trajectory, we have~$f(\bar \bx) \equiv {\rm const}$.
-It follows using the theorem of N.E.Barabanov~\cite{B88} that {\em every irreducible system with a convex control set possesses an invariant norm}.
+On the other hand, taking~$\beta = \sigma(\cA)$, we obtain a {\em normalized} system, for which the Lyapunov exponent is equal to zero.
+Thus, it is sufficient to study the eigensets for normalized systems only.